microsoft/BuildTourHack/stories/5/512a_Unity.md

     ![3D objects tool](images/512a_4.png)

 4. Now drag the nose into the scene hierarchy (release it on the gray area) to place it in the scene.
-5. You should see the Nose in the Herarchy View, but it might not be visible in the scene view.
+5. You should see the Nose in the Hierarchy View, but it might not be visible in the scene view.
 Having the GameObject selected, hover the mouse over the scene view window and press **F** on the keyboard to focus on the object.
 You should now see it.

     ![3D objects tool](images/512a_5.png)